 Dickinson Independent School District

 Lago Mar residents are served by highly regarded schools in the Dickinson Independent School District.
-This fast growing “Destination District” has 11 campuses, all earning “Met Standard” ratings from the Texas Education Agency – the highest available – with many schools earning coveted academic distinctions in the state’s mandated testing program.
-The district also offers outstanding programs in band, choir, dance, drama and art and athletics.
+This fast growing “Destination District” has 13 campuses, as well as an “A” (Superior) rating from the Texas Education Agency for financial accountability.
+Many of the schools have earned coveted academic distinctions in the state’s mandated testing program.
+The district also offers outstanding programs in band, choir, dance, drama, art and athletics.

-Nearly $300 million has been invested in Dickinson ISD facilities in the past 15 years through four voter-approved bond issues.
-Seven out of the 11 schools were constructed within the past 10 years, while the remaining four have had extensive renovations and expansions during the same period.
+Nearly $300 million has been invested in Dickinson ISD facilities through four voter-approved bond issues.
+Nine out of the 13 schools were constructed within the past 14 years, while the remaining four have had extensive renovations and expansions during the same period.

-Open since August 2016, Lobit Elementary School personnel have made it a priority to create a culture of community and high expectations for pre-kindergarten through fourth grade students.
+Opened August 2016, Lobit Elementary School personnel have made it a priority to create a culture of community and high expectations for pre-kindergarten through fourth grade students.
 Students did particularly well in the math portion of the 2019 state-mandated tests, earning the school a distinction in the subject.
-As part of the Lobit Education Village, the new school provides vertically aligned academic instruction for all students to create a seamless transition to Elva C. Lobit Middle School.
+As part of the Lobit Education Village, Lobit Elementary provides vertically aligned academic instruction for all students to create a seamless transition to Elva C. Lobit Middle School.

-As the newest middle school in Dickinson ISD and as part of the Lobit Education Village, Lobit Middle School provides an engaging academic curriculum for fifth- and sixth-grade students with highly trained teachers dedicated to preparing them for the challenges of junior high school and beyond.
+One of the newest middle schools in Dickinson ISD and also part of the Lobit Education Village, Lobit Middle School provides an engaging academic curriculum for fifth- and sixth-grade students with highly trained teachers dedicated to preparing them for the challenges of junior high school and beyond.
 The school opened in August 2016 with a focus on creating a positive and caring learning environment.
 Students have opportunities to participate in band, choir, art and theater arts.

 The strength of McAdams Junior High’s academics and programs is evident in the awards and accolades the school has garnered.
-In 2014, more than half of the students that competed in the Galveston County Science Fair brought home awards.
+Students have a strong presence in the competitive Galveston County Science Fair, with many bringing home awards.
 The school also boasts an excellent show choir with both the Tenor-Bass Chorus and the Symphonic Choir garnering Superior ratings at UIL competitions.
 In addition to choir, the school offers art, band, yearbook and student council.
 The school earned distinctions in Science, Social Studies, Academic Growth and Closing the Gaps in the 2019 state-mandated testing program.